Shiandow/shiandow.github.io/_klad/category-theory-for-dbas/putting-the-relational-back-in-relational-databases.md

 ---
 title: Putting the Relational back in Relational Databases
+subtitle: Category Theory for DBAs &em; Part 2, How?
 ---
+## Introduction

 The concept of relations lies at the heart of relational databases.
 Despite this, awareness of what relations are and what properties they have is not widespread amongst people using databases.
 This article seeks to give a quick overview of what mathematical relations are and how these concepts are used in relational databases.
 Later articles will use this as a basis to apply even more advanced mathematical concepts to databases.

 The use of relations to describe databases can be traced back to the paper by Edgar F Codd [A relational model of data for large shared data banks](https://dl.acm.org/doi/10.1145/362384.362685).
 This paper introduces various important concepts such as joins and primary keys.
 To understand them properly first requires some introduction to the concept of relations.

+While databases use relations between more than 2 things (so called $n$-ary relations) it is better to try to understand *binary* relations first.
+For one you can split any relation into a couple of binary ones.
+And secondly reasoning about $n$-ary relations gets inhumanly hard very quickly if $n$ rises above 2.

+## Relations

-A relation is nothing more or less than some operation that relates one thing to another.
+A relation is nothing more or less than something that relates one thing to another.
 There are various well known examples, such as equality '$=$', inequality '$\ne$', order '$\le$'.
-Once a relation has a name it is possible to make statements about this relation such as '$1<2$' or '$0=1$' which may or may not be true.
+Once a relation has a name it is possible to make statements about this relation such as '$1<2$' or '$0=1$' (statements may turn out to be false).
 Typically this notation uses some symbol in between the two things that are related, but there are exceptions such as functions (which relate their input to their output).

 Concretely a relation can be modelled as a set of pairs.
 If a relation $R$ contains the pair $(x,y)$ then $R$ relates $x$ to $y$ which is usually written $x R y$.
-This way of modelling relations model is the easiest to translate to a table in a database.
+This way of modelling relations is the easiest to translate to a table in a database.

 Note that this model uses a *set* of pairs, which is the reason many set operations such as `UNION` or `INTERSECT` and `MINUS` exist in SQL.
 The main difference between tables and sets is that tables may contain the same row multiple times.
-Since set operations return a set not a table they each have the (sometimes useful) side effect that the result won't contain any duplicates.
+Since set operations return a set not a table they have the (sometimes useful) side effect that the result won't contain any duplicates.

 <figure>
 <svg viewBox="0 0 100 100" xmlns="http://www.w3.org/2000/svg">